wearelighthouse/stemCSS/PRINCIPLES.md

       }
     }
   ```
-### Too specific?
+### Too edge-case?
 Keep it attached to a component until you re-use it
 ```
 .c-form {
   &__label {